How to vote on Love Island 2022

 Love Island is back on our screens, with a new group of islanders preparing for a wild summer in the sun.

-The ITV2 dating show returns on Monday (6 June) and will run through the summer.
+The ITV2 dating show returned on Monday (6 June) and will run through the summer.

 For the first time ever, viewers had the chance to vote for who is paired with who in the first coupling-up of the season.